Home Blog An introduction to quantitative and qualitative forecasting methods

 Accurately forecasting customer demand allows businesses to make data-driven decisions to ensure they purchase stock that will sell.
 Any stock that doesn’t sell risks becoming dead stock and tying up money that could be used elsewhere.
 On the reverse, not buying enough stock to meet demand will result in lost sales, hitting the balance sheet and losing the company money.

 Whether you’re a manufacturer, wholesaler or retailer, forecasting future demand or customer orders is the logical starting point of all business planning activity, including inventory purchasing.
-Therefore, choosing the right demand forecasting models to aid management decision-making is essential.
+Therefore, choosing the most suitable demand forecasting models to aid management decision-making is essential.

-Accurate demand forecasting gives you control over your inventory, enabling you to optimise your inventory levels, improve fulfilment rates, and reduce carrying costs, which all directly impact your bottom line.
+Accurate demand forecasting gives you control over your inventory, enabling you to optimise your inventory levels, improve fulfilment rates, and reduce carrying costs, to impact your bottom line directly.
 Choosing the most appropriate inventory forecasting model can significantly improve forecasting accuracy, leading to more informed, data-driven business decisions.

 Print outs of paper charts on a table with a pen demand forecasting methods quantitative forecasting qualitative forecasting

-Quantitative forecasting combines historical demand data with mathematical formulas to determine future performance.
+Quantitative forecasting methods combine historical demand data with mathematical formulas to determine future performance.
 For this reason, it is also often called statistical demand forecasting.
 Data sets can go back decades, be run for the last calendar year, or be based on the previous few weeks’ consumption.

 Quantitative forecasting models consider factors such as demand trends and seasonality to help make the predictions more accurate.
 They rely on sufficient, good-quality data about the past to assess the future reasonably.